cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/ForgettingToSurvive.md

 ---
 section: Katherine
-displayTitle: I
+displayTitle: I Tried So Hard To Live That I Forgot To Survive
-uriTitle: I
+uriTitle: forgetting-to-survive
 ---

-I Tried So Hard To Live That I Forgot To Survive

 Water never meant to freeze,
-I call it ice that gambled feet,
+Liquid's ice that gambled feet,
 Twenty higher and it would run,
 It only needs the naked sun.